nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/ClassDiagram/README.md

 # What Is a Class Diagram?
-A class diagram is a type of UML (Unified Modeling Language) diagram that shows the static structure of a system.
+A class diagram is a type of Unified Modeling Language (UML) diagram that shows the static structure of a system.
 It includes:

 Classes
 - Attributes and methods